2. Drive problems in ADHD

 -

-Driving faster than others5 Driving faster is one of the 9 most accurate symptoms of ADHD in adults.3
+Driving faster than others Driving faster is one of the 9 most accurate symptoms of ADHD in adults

 - More parking tickets

 Note: driving faster than others is also a symptom for people in (hypo)manic states or with certain personality disorders, such as feeling allowed to drive faster than others or being above the law.
 As with almost all ADHD symptoms, a symptom alone is not meaningful.
-What is decisive is the context and the coincidence with other symptoms.
+What matters is the context and how it coincides with other symptoms.

 An analysis of 1889 records of the ADxS.org symptom tests shows the following correlations with ADHD-HI and ADHD-C (the subtypes with hyperactivity) and ADHD-I. The correlations of the DSM 5, ICD, and Wender-Utah subscales mentioned with the subtypes are for illustrative purposes.